tamaravdd/iese-dsmba/README.md

 -	To show, through examples, how data scientists use Python to analyze data.
 -	To communicate data-driven insights effectively through visualization and narrative.

-### Assignments
-Students will be evaluated based on their individual assignments, with class participation and engagement counting for up to 10% extra credit.

 ### Instructor